dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

 5. **`/tmp/vscode-wayland-95f9fcad-6416-4d07-b97f-5a14dcefde96.sock`**:
    - This appears to be a socket file used for communication between processes within the container, likely related to Wayland (a display server protocol) or VS Code's remote server functionality.

-### Conclusion:
-- This setup is likely a **development environment** for working on Kubernetes and AI projects.
-The container seems preconfigured for `minikube` (Kubernetes) and may be used in combination with VS Code as the development editor.

 ## Question: If I remove the contents of /vscode folder then what will happen?

 If you remove the contents of the `/vscode` folder inside your Docker container, the following things might happen depending on what the folder contains: